 The Quick Answer

 You most likely need commercial (general) liability insurance coverage for yourself, anyone who works or volunteers with or for you, and the owners of any premises or horses involved in the work.
 If you are a mental health professional you also need professional liability insurance coverage and I would recommend this for other professionals too where it is available.
-Options for insurance providers include BFL Canada and Capri Insurance through your Pro-EFW membership and certification, or group insurance through your professional regulatory body.
-Thes companies have pre requisites in terms of your experience, training and credentials in the work you are doing and there are often certain exclusions too – so read the small print, ask questions and be clear with your insurer/ broker in terms of what your scope is.
+Options for insurance providers include BFL Canada and Capri Insurance.
+If you decide to follow these options pro-EFW recommend that state you are a candidate for certification or that you have completed certification through Pro-EFW.
+These companies have pre requisites in terms of your experience, training and credentials in the work you are doing and there are often certain exclusions too – so read the small print, ask questions and be clear with your insurer/ broker in terms of what your scope is.
 This is all in addition to any property, farm or non Equine Facilitated Wellness (EFW) equine related insurance that are relevant to your situation and needs.
 Most insurance companies recommend that you also have all clients sign a waiver which includes an acknowledgement of risk and describes the nature of the services you are providing.
 If you provide online services (e.g. by zoom) or even communicate with clients using technology (including text), your insurance should extend to include this aspect of your work (‘Cyber insurance’).
 If your clients ride (or even just sit on) horses at any stage during EFW sessions I highly recommend that you check this is included within your coverage – some policies do not extend to mounted work.
 If you work outside of Canada then the requirements will be different.
 If you are based in Canada and do some work overseas then some policies will extend to cover this but I don’t recommend assuming this – ask!
 If you are based in a country other than Canada then the requirements are likely to be different so I recommend consulting with an insurance expert in your area.
 I do have students in the UK who have told me that their insurance companies have accepted Pro-EFW training for their pre requisite requirements for coverage.

 Please note I am NOT an insurance or legal expert so this is an area where you should check the requirements specific to your province, client base, approach, credentials and work situation with an expert in the insurance field.